 - Cover strawberries with a thick cover of straw mulch—they’ll fare better over winter and bear earlier next spring.
 Remove just after the last frost next season.

-- If you add a second layer of row cover protection for leafy vegetables like spinach, lettuce, and collards they’ll continue producing longer.
-Remove the covers during the day and replace around sunset.
+- If you add a second layer of row cover protection for leafy vegetables like spinach, lettuce, and collards, they’ll continue producing longer.
+Remove the covers during the day and replace them around sunset.

-- Add a half to full month in growing season by filling a few plastic jugs with water and placing them between still-growing rows; they collect heat during the day and radiate it back at night.
+- Fill a few plastic jugs with water and place them between still-growing rows to add a half to a full month to the growing season; they collect heat during the day and radiate it back at night.

 - If you have a coldframe, continue planting chives, spinach, mustard, peas, beets, lettuce, and radishes.